Adaptive Log-Euclidean Metrics for SPD Matrix Learning: Experiments

 \subsection{Datasets and Settings}

 As we discussed before, although the proposed ALog layers can be plugged into the existing SPD networks, we focus on the SPDNet framework \cite{huang2017riemannian}.
-We follow the \href{https://proceedings.neurips.cc/paper/2019/file/6e69ebbfad976d4637bb4b39de261bf7-Supplemental.zip}{PyTorch code} provided by SPDNetBN \cite{brooks2019riemannian} to reproduce SPDNet \& SPDNetBN and implement our approaches.
-We evaluate our methods on three datasets, the HDM05 \cite{muller2007documentation} for skeleton-based actions recognition, the FPHA \cite{garcia2018first} for skeleton-based hand gestures recognition, and the AFEW \cite{dhall2018emotiw} for emotions recognition.
-The dimension of the input SPD features from the three datasets are $93 \times 93$, $63 \times 63$ and $512 \times 512$, respectively.
-For more details about the settings of the datasets, please refer to \cref{app:sec:details_datasets}.
+We follow the PyTorch code provided by SPDNetBN\footnote{https://proceedings.neurips.cc/paper/2019/file/\allowbreak 6e69ebbfad976d4637bb4b39de261bf7-Supplemental.zip} to reproduce SPDNet \& SPDNetBN and implement our approaches.